Skelly0/Publicia/documentation/Publicia Documentation.md

 - Create citations linking back to source documents
 - Automatically decodes HTML entities (like `&`) found in Google Doc titles for cleaner display.
 - Support renaming and removing tracked documents (which updates the link to the internal UUID).

+### Google Sheets Integration

+Similar support exists for Google Sheets:

+- Track specific tabs from a sheet using the URL and tab name.
+- Rows are converted to `Header: value` lines for easy reading.
+- Sheets refresh on the same schedule as Google Docs.

 ### AI Model Selection